-After a couple of flirts with death, Natalia Lumen created an app for those with thyroid issues
+After a couple flirts with death, Natalia Lumen created an app for those with thyroid issues.

 Of all the places a budding entrepreneur can come to their aha moment, Natalia Lumen found hers face up in an operating room.

 The Kiev, Ukraine, native was working for a consulting firm in Singapore when she was diagnosed with thyroid cancer.
 She underwent two surgeries and ultimately had her thyroid removed.
 If you struggle to point out where the thyroid is located on a human body (the neck), you might be surprised by the trials that come with not having one.

 “It’s actually a critical organ in the body,” Lumen says on a phone call with BCBusiness.
 “It’s located in the neck and is responsible for the function of every single cell, metabolism, heart rate, energy, memory—basically, everything is orchestrated by this organ.”

 Lumen began taking hormone medication every day to counter the realities of not having a thyroid.
 But because the medicine is so particular, she found herself running into numerous problems.